 When you clearly understand the why behind the email, it will guide what content needs to be included.
-In return, this allows you to gather the specific information, assets, and messaging before drafting the email, therefore streamlining the creation phase.
+In return, this allows you to gather the specific information, assets, and messaging you need to draft and optimize the email, therefore streamlining the creation phase.

 7. Keep it Concise

-Nobody wants to or has time to read paragraphs of text or to scroll through endless amounts of seemingly unnecessary content.
-Therefore not only does your content need to follow the predetermined purpose, but it also needs to be clear and concise for the reader.
+Nobody wants to or has time to read paragraphs of text or scroll through endless amounts of seemingly unnecessary content.
+Not only does your content need to follow the predetermined purpose, but it also needs to be clear and concise for the reader.